Admissions Next Steps

 As an online student, you are only required to complete the top section of the Immunization Form with UCF Student Health Services.

 This includes your name, date of birth, UCF ID, phone, and orientation date (online).
 You must also then sign and date the middle section waiving the immunizations.
 You will not need to send copies of any immunization records.
-Just scan a copy of the signed form and upload it online.
+Just scan a copy of the signed form and upload it online to Med+Proctor (yellow button on top right).
+Med+Proctor is a third party that UCF has partnered with for immunization processing.

 RN to BSN applicants must complete all 8 nursing prerequisites with a grade of “C” (2.0) or better before the program start date.